tangledhelix/dotfiles/README.md

 -----

-This repository contains my personal dotfiles, which I use on unix systems of varying flavors.
+This repository contains my personal dotfiles, which I use on unix systems of varying flavors, and on my Macs.
 They are published here because I occasionally want to share them or use them as examples, and this is an easy way to do so.
 Feel free to use anything you find here.

 Note however, that I do not make any particular effort to make this easy for others to use.
 I randomly move things around, add and remove Vim bundles,